LiajuX/Ignite-ReactJS-ToDo/README.md

 ## ✅ The Project:

-The 1st challenge was to complete a to-do app using logic and the basic concepts of React.
-By the end of the challenge, tests would be run to check if the app was able to create, complete and delete tasks.<br>
+The 1st challenge was to complete a to-do website using logic and the basic concepts of React.
+By the end of the challenge, tests would be run to check if the site was able to create, complete and delete tasks.<br>
 <br>

 ![Site](https://user-images.githubusercontent.com/53796370/157697461-ae74704c-82fe-45e1-bab5-188054a96109.gif)